 All personality types are equally as important, and every industry will require people with each personality – we just need to find the specific career in that industry that matches our personality.
 Of course, we are likely to share interests with more than one personality type, meaning we may need to explore a few career paths.

-Overall, there is a sizable amount of empirical evidence to support Holland’s theory and the RIASEC model as well as its application to the workplace, making it a very valuable tool (and theory) to us.
+Overall, there is a sizable amount of empirical evidence to support Holland’s theory and the RIASEC model as well as its application to the workplace – making it a very valuable tool (and theory) to all of us.

 The Holland Code personality test (RIASEC test) is a speedy and simple test to take.
 It is comprised of 72 questions and takes less than five minutes to complete.
 You will be asked to mark how much certain activities would interest you – you must quite simply think about whether or not you would enjoy doing such an activity.
 Activities include things such as “using precision machines to build custom metal parts”, “analyzing the structure of molecules” or “teaching adults to read”.

 The Holland Code report is completely free.
 At first, you take a look at how your interests align with each of the six Holland types.
 After this, your primary interest is then explored in detail.
 Your ideal job tasks, core values and key personality traits, based on your primary type, are then discussed.